 - Data mining, cleansing of data, and visualization abilities are required.

 - Competencies in the usage of big data technologies such as Hadoop, Apache Spark, Tensor Flow, Data Lakes, etc.

 What is Machine learning?

-In artificial intelligence (AI), machine learning allows systems to automatically learn from data and predict develop on their own without the need to be explicitly designed in advance.
-The creation of virtual personal assistants, GPS Navigation Services, Social Media services, fraud detection services, chatbots, etc. are plenty of subjects of learning research and development.
+In artificial intelligence (AI), machine learning allows systems to automatically learn from data and predict development on their own without the need to be explicitly designed in advance.
+The creation of virtual personal assistants, GPS Navigation Services, Social Media services, fraud detection services, chatbots, etc. is plenty of subjects of learning research and development.

 For instance, the text is treated as a series of keywords when employing traditional machine learning algorithms; a semantic analysis method, on the other hand, replicates the human capacity to comprehend the meaning of a text.